What is Enterprise Risk Management (ERM)?

 Lack of senior management support is often the breakdown of risk management.
 They have limited time to spend on it, and they tend to be non-committal about corporate programs, such as ‘enterprise risk management’.
 Corporate programs often resemble fads that can fail and fade with no regrets.
 Rightly or wrongly, ‘risk management’ can be just such a fad.

 Relying on senior managers is also a strength, relative to pushing out ERM without them.
 Not a lot will ever be achieved without senior management support, regardless of the ‘approach’.
 If the CEO actually cares about the effects of uncertainty on objectives (that is, risk), the management hierarchy will follow, and can make it all happen.
-They will need minimal help from the corporate risk team, and will succeed best with minimal obstruction from that corporate risk team.
+They will need minimal help from the corporate risk team, and they will succeed best with minimal obstruction from that corporate risk team.

 |If the CEO doesn’t really care that much, you might question why anyone else should care.
 Including you.
 Risk management will continue in areas where there is a respected reason for it, and it will achieve nothing elsewhere—regardless of methods and frameworks.|